 2Plus majors and their associated transfer credits correspond to specific AAS and UNCG degrees.
 (Not all North Carolina community colleges are part of all agreements.)
 Students must apply to UNCG as a 2Plus student.

-Petition for Transfer Credit
+Petition for General Education Credit

 General Education Requirements: Minerva’s Academic Curriculum (MAC)